Penn State beats Michigan 27-17 for first victory

 It was the 899th victory for the Penn State program, and the Nittany Lions had to wait a while for this one.
 This was the first time they’d started a season 0-5, but three impressive touchdown drives were enough to hold off Michigan.

+“We have to get better,” Michigan defensive lineman Taylor Upshaw said.
+“There’s no excuse for missed tackles.
+We play football.
+We’ve been playing football.
+So when that’s happening, you gotta look in the mirror and say, ‘Why are we missing tackles?’”

 Cade McNamara, who came off the bench to guide Michigan to an overtime win at Rutgers last weekend, was off target for much of this game.
-He went 12 of 25 for 91 yards.
+He went 12 of 25 for 91 yards while dealing with shoulder problems.

 Penn State marched 75 yards in 10 plays on the game’s first drive, taking a 7-0 lead on a 6-yard run by Lee.
 That was about as smooth as it got for either offense, however.